muhammadali636/electronic-portfolio/README.md

         Buying mutual funds does not add a fee.
         The same symbol cannot be used for both a stock and a mutual fund.
     Test the "Reset" button.
 It should clear all fields.
-    Make sure the program saves the portfolio to the file after buying.
+    Make sure the program saves the portfolio to the database after buying.

 **C. Sell Investment**
     Pick "Sell Investment" from the menu.
 Check if these fields are there: